 2. Test the Interface

-The service desk or help desk tools interface must be simple and easy to use.
+The interface of the service desk or help desk tools must be simple and easy to use.
 The time it takes for your team to adjust to the new tool could spell the difference between satisfied or dissatisfied customers.

 Now, it is true that with every new tool comes a learning curve.
 However, the more intuitive the user interface (UI), the less time it will take for agents to feel confident resolving user issues and requests.